China tries to revive economy but consumer engine sputters

 Consumers need to be reassured their health and jobs are protected, economists say.

-A strategy that worked after the 2008 crisis was Germany’s implementation of short-term work — employees worked fewer hours but companies received government subsidies to pay them full-time wages, said Kuijs of Oxford Economics.
+A strategy that worked after the 2008 crisis was Germany’s “short-time work,” said Kuijs of Oxford Economics.
+Employees worked fewer hours but companies received government subsidies to pay them full-time wages.
 That kept experienced workers in place and supported consumer spending.

-“That was considered to be quite a successful system,” he said.
+“That was considered to be quite a successful system,” Kuijs said.

 Chinese exporters of consumer electronics, clothes and other goods are unlikely to get much help from abroad as the United States and Europe suffer waves of job losses and tell consumers to stay at home.

-“Exports could easily fall by 10% or more in 2020,” Larry Hu of Macquarie Capital said in a report.
+“Exports could easily fall by 10% or more in 2020,” said Larry Hu of Macquarie Capital in a report.

-China’s leaders have stepped up spending on roads, other public works and on next-generation telecoms networks but are reluctant to pump too much money into the economy for fear of fueling inflation and adding to a mountain of debt.
+China’s leaders are spending more on roads, other public works and on next-generation telecoms networks but are reluctant to pump too much money into the economy for fear of fueling inflation and adding to a mountain of debt.

-“It doesn’t make sense to stimulate too much at this stage,” said Macquarie’s Hu.
+“It doesn’t make sense to stimulate too much at this stage,” said Hu.
 “It will lead to more inflation instead of more output.”

 AP researcher Yu Bing contributed to this report.

-Note: This story’s 17th graf beginning “Other Asian …” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.